rohitsaw/portfolio-backend/README.md

 ### Prerequisites

-List any prerequisites, such as Node.js version, npm/yarn, and any other tools or dependencies needed:
+Make sure you have Node.js, npm/yarn, and any other tools or dependencies that are needed to run node.js project:

 ```bash
 # Ensure you have Node.js installed (version 14 or higher)